kpumuk/meta-tags/README.md

 # <meta name="bingbot" content="max-image-preview:large">
 ```

-These hashes are merged with the existing robots helpers, so `noindex`, `nofollow`, and similar directives still render first for the same bot tag.
+These hashes are merged with the existing robots helpers, so `noindex`, `nofollow`, and similar directives still render first for the same meta tag.

 Further reading: